65536william/docspring-documentation/docs/api/templates/get-template.md

 ## Parameters

-The default API endpoint will only return a subset of the template data, including name, description, document data, and template settings.
+The default API endpoint will by default return a subset of the template data, including name, description, document data, and template settings.

 You can append `?full=true` to the URL to retrieve all of the template data (including fields, html, scss, etc.)